luxc1101/raspi-usb-sim/README.md

 ##### Mobile Hotspot
 >
 > **Hint**:
-> if WiFi network was changed, ssh (without file typ) and wpa_supplicant.conf (with new WiFi ssid and password) should firstly be written into boots partition of micoSD card.
+> if WiFi network was changed, ssh (without file typ) and wpa_supplicant.conf (with new WiFi ssid and password) should firstly be written into bootfs partition of micoSD card.
 <details>

 - activate Hotspot with Band **2.4 GHz** through mobile hotspot device (e.g. Samsung Galaxy S21)